WizardOfWhimsical/Stephen-R-Lewis-Luna/README.md

 [x] appropriate sizing in media queries so a user on a mobile device can easily touch/tap into the fields to type [x] button sizing to accommodate click and touch/tap interactions

-Stretch Goals
 [x] (Optional) Hide the #messages section, including the Messages header, when the list is empty [] (Optional) Create an "edit" button for each message entry that allows the user to input a new/modified message

-[] spacing on experience page for cards looks a little off, set media query [x] footer js above things in the html in the inspect is driving me nut, locate and fix!
+[x] spacing on experience page for cards looks a little off, set media query [x] footer js above things in the html in the inspect is driving me nut, locate and fix!
 [] set scroll for message block in list incase of long message
     [] messages stay one line and have "..." for trail off on long messages.